This is the Third part in a Four part review of the divorce process entitled ‘Obtaining the Decree Nisi of Divorce.

 When the Respondent returns the Acknowledgement of Service form to the court, the court will forward a copy of this to the Petitioner.

-The Decree Absolute of Divorvce is the final Order of divorce and once obtained the marriage has been dissolved and the marriage is at an end.
+The Decree Absolute of Divorce is now called the ‘Final Order’.
+Once this is obtained the marriage is dissolved and at an end.

-Also , the Decree Nisi is important because it is only after the pronouncement of the decree nisi that the Court can make any final orders concerning the financial aspects of the divorce.
+Also , only after the pronouncement of the conditional order is the Court able to make any final orders concerning the financial aspects of the divorce.

 Frequently Asked Questions

-What does a Decree Nisi mean – does it mean I am divorced?
+What does a Conditional Order mean – does it mean I am divorced?

 Not quite yet.
-The Decree Nisi signifies that the court has accepted the grounds for divorce as well as the Respondents acknowledgement and the divorce can progress toward a final Order.
+The Conditional Order signifies that the court has accepted the grounds for divorce as well as the Respondents acknowledgement and the divorce can progress toward a final Order.

-You are divorced only when you receive the Decree Absolute of divorce.
-Before this, you cannot legally re-marry and there can be other consequences too, including your rights and entitlements in the event that your spouse or you die before the decree absolute of divorce.
+You are divorced only when you receive the Final Order of divorce.
+Before this, you cannot legally re-marry and there can be other consequences too, including your rights and entitlements in the event that your spouse or you die before the divorce is finalised.

-The court has pronounced my Decree Nisi – what do I do next?
+The court has pronounced my Conditional Order – what do I do next?

-If the financial aspects of the divorce are still unresolved then any application to the court in this regard needs to be filed now.
+If the financial aspects of the divorce are still unresolved then any application to the court in regard to finances needs to be filed now.

 Delay beyond this stage in addressing the financial aspects of the divorce can mean that one or both of the parties may well lose out on their entitlements.